A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Abstract

 \section{Abstract}

 Accurate prediction of flow resistance in high-Froude-number aerated flows remains challenging due to air entrainment, which causes strong spatial variability in mixture density.
-In this work, we introduce a density-weighted (Favre) averaging approach to rigorously account for vertical distributions of air concentration and velocity.
-Favre averaging naturally captures variations in mixture density induced by air entrainment, thereby enabling a density-consistent Shallow Water Equation (SWE) formulation for aerated flows.
+Here, we introduce for the first time a density-weighted (Favre) averaging approach within a Shallow Water Equation framework specifically tailored to account for this strong mixture density variability.
 Within this framework, we present a novel Darcy–Weisbach friction factor formulation that decomposes contributions associated with uniform flow, spatially varying flow, and temporally evolving flow, and incorporates momentum and pressure correction factors reflecting the vertical structure of the mixture.
-Application to experimental data from the literature demonstrates that the Favre-averaged SWE framework provides a physically consistent means of quantifying effective friction.
-Overall, this work establishes a mechanistic, density-weighted methodology for modelling resistance in high-Froude-number aerated flows, provides new physical insight into the role of aeration in frictional dissipation, and lays a rational foundation for future modelling of unsteady and rapidly varied aerated flows.
+Application to experimental data demonstrates that spatial flow development systematically reduces the effective friction factor relative to the uniform-flow estimate, and that momentum-based and energy-based formulations yield nearly identical results.
+The framework recovers classical uniform-flow predictions in the quasi-uniform downstream region and reduces to standard single-phase formulations in the absence of aeration.
+Overall, it provides a physically consistent tool for resistance prediction in high-Froude-number spillways, chutes, and open-channel systems, with a structure compatible with depth-averaged numerical solvers.

 \textbf{Keywords:} shallow water, aerated flows, Favre averaging, friction factor